TABLE OF CONTENTS

 Assort glass by size in areas that allow good visual evaluation on the part of customers.
 Large bongs, dab rigs, and bubblers should be in areas with good visibility for customers to evaluate them.
 Since bongs can be quite large, a shelf behind the counter area where the smaller glass is kept provides a good location to display them—and this is a much better area for glass bongs than the jars of flower that often occupy this space.

 Dispensaries vary when it comes to the products they offer.
 Some sell edibles, but others do not.
 Organize any other products by category in a highly organized manner.
 Any time spent creating order to your store interior and making it visually appealing to customers is time well spent.

 Effective interior design, visual merchandising, and strategic product displays is the weak link in many dispensaries that would definitely improve their bottom line after some carefully planned updates and improvements.
 Cannabis is big business these days, and the astute business owner will remain competitive and profitable by stocking high-quality products and displaying them well.

 Learn How To Open a Dispensary

 Want to open a dispensary in your state?
 Looking to learn how to get your cannabis dispensary license?
 Want to start a marijuana business in your state?
-Enroll today at the leading marijuana school, the premier cannibis university, Cannabis Training University.
-Start your hempstaff training and learn all strains, learn sativa, learn indica, learn hybrids, learn all aspects of the cannabis industry.
+Enroll today at the leading marijuana school, the premier cannabis university, Cannabis Training University.
+Start your staff training and learn all strains, learn sativa, learn indica, learn hybrids, learn all aspects of the cannabis industry.